Burgundy Rubber Plant Info: How To Grow Ficus Elastica Burgundy

 The plant is not known for its flowers.

-However, like other fig species such as the fiddle leaf fig, the plant needs fig wasps for pollination.
+However, like other fig species, such as the fiddle leaf fig, the plant needs fig wasps for pollination.

 These sycones are not very fragrant and have a greenish-yellow hue.
-They appear in pairs in axils of mature trees’ leaves.
+They appear in pairs in the axils of mature trees’ leaves.

 Light Conditions & Temperature